1. How often should we charge the device?

 6. We can raise the platform but not lower it.
 What can we do?

 If the platform is not in its lowest position and will go up but not down, the lower limit sensor switch may be stuck.
-ServerLIFT’s Service Department can walk you through accessing the switch, checking its function and possibly correcting the issue.
+ServerLIFT Service & Support can walk you through accessing the switch, checking its function and possibly correcting the issue.

 7. We can lower the platform but not raise it.
 What can we do?

 If the platform is not in its highest position and will go down but not up, the upper limit sensor switch may need to be replaced or there may be a short in the wiring.
-Please contact ServerLIFT’s Service Department to arrange for parts and/or service.
+Please contact ServerLIFT Service & Support to arrange for parts and/or service.

-8. Our SL500 power goes on, but the platform will not move up or down.
+8. Our device power goes on, but the platform will not move up or down.
 What do we do?

-If the battery is has power and the SL500 turns on but the platform will not move up or down, please contact ServerLIFT’s Service Department immediately.
+If the battery is has power and the data center lift turns on, but the platform will not move up or down, please contact ServerLIFT Service & Support immediately.

 9. Is it normal to hear a clicking sound coming from the motor?